-Building the tool in Google Earth
+Building the tool

 Increasing access to global satellite imagery, cloud computing, and communications has created the potential for spatial conservation planning to be done in real-time at a regional scale to build upon and complement the landscape planning and analyses already completed.

-Imagine being able to login to Google Earth to see in real-time the highest priority intact habitats today and expected to be resilient to climate change for Cascadia, while signing up for alerts to be contacted as negative or positive changes to those areas occur.
+Imagine being able to login to a unique Google Earth user interface to see in real-time the highest priority intact habitats today and expected to be resilient to climate change for Cascadia, while signing up for alerts to be contacted as negative or positive changes to those areas occur.
 Imagine in that same tool exploring how the geography that you are working in sits within a regional network of wildlife linkages to maintain the ability for wildlife to move in response to changing conditions.
 And, imagine an annual regional meeting of land and resource managers and conservationists identifying trends of progress and losses towards a more resilient Cascadia utilizing a spatial tool to quantify broad shared metrics in addition to other factors.
 We propose to make these options a reality for practitioners in Cascadia with this new decision-support tool.

 The team behind the tool

-This tool is being developed by a team within the larger Cascadia Climate Adaptation Strategy that is led by Andrew Shirk (University of Washington – Climate Impacts Group), Greg Kehm (Greg Kehm Associates), Meade Krosby (University of Washington), David Thau (World Wildlife Fund), Carly Vynne (Osprey Insights), Tanya Birch (Google), and Jen Watkins (Conservation Northwest).
-Sonia Hall of SAH Ecologia LLC has been contracted by US Fish and Wildlife Service to conduct facilitated workshops throughout Cascadia to engage stakeholders in 2019.
+This tool is being developed by a subgroup within the larger Cascadia Climate Adaptation Strategy that is led by Tanya Birth (Google), Kathleen Gobush (Conservation Northwest), Andrew Shirk (University of Washington – Climate Impacts Group), Greg Kehm (Greg Kehm Associates), Meade Krosby (University of Washington), David Thau (World Wildlife Fund), Carly Vynne (Osprey Insights), and Jen Watkins (Washington Department of Natural Resources).

 We appreciate the time and expertise of an advisory team of experts is providing input, guidance, and review of our tool as it is developed.
-This team includes Karl Burkart (Leonardo DiCaprio Foundation), Carlos Carroll (Klamath Center for Conservation Research), Sam Cushman (US Forest Service), Bill Gaines (Washington Conservation Science Institute), Kim Hall (The Nature Conservancy), Josh Lawler (University of Washington), Don Morgan, Michael Schindel (The Nature Conservancy), Peter Singleton (US Forest Service – PNW Research Lab), Andy Teucher (Ministry of Environment), Dave Theobald (Conservation Science Partners), and Jessica Walz Schafer (Wildlands Network).
+This team includes Karl Burkart (One Earth), Carlos Carroll (Klamath Center for Conservation Research), Sam Cushman (US Forest Service), Bill Gaines (Washington Conservation Science Institute), Kim Hall (The Nature Conservancy), Josh Lawler (University of Washington), Don Morgan, Michael Schindel (The Nature Conservancy), Peter Singleton (US Forest Service – PNW Research Lab), Andy Teucher (Ministry of Environment), Dave Theobald (Conservation Science Partners), and Jessica Walz Schafer (Wildlands Network).